nicky-ayoub/go-file-dedupe/README.md

 **DISCLAIMER:
 You assume full responsibility when running this program.
 I am not responsibile for any intentional / accidental data loss.
 This software also has no concept of which file is the "original".
-If you have a preference for maintaining file structure for the "original" file, then you shouldn't use this software.**
+It may not find your files in order, so it may delete one from the folder you're familiar with it in.
+If you have a preference for maintaining file location for the "original" file, then you shouldn't use this software.**

 Recursively search and remove duplicate files from the binary's working directory.
 Uses sha256 to hash files and detect dupes.